Kalamazoo city leaders said they polished up their plan to create safe, temporary homes for people trying to get back on their feet.

-When POD delivery timeframe and location is confirmed, HRI will establish a phased approach to open the project and allow the first residents to move into the pods.
-We will assure basic needs for health and safety can be met.
+Once the project launches, HRI will establish a phased approach to open the project and allow the first residents to move into the pods.

 The pod project is not designed for children.
 Only adults will be permitted into the pod project.

 There is no cost to live in a pod.

 There will be an agreement for both HRI and the resident outlining rules of the pod community including the pod unit.
 HRI is interacting with people who are unhoused to hear directly from them what an agreement should reflect.
 They have identified the importance of having a “code of conduct” to enhance the ability of people to co-exist in the Pod community.

 HRI is in the process of determining if additional storage will be needed or available based on the potential site.
 There will be limits to personal belongings allowed inside and directly outside of the pods.
 This is something that people who are unsheltered told us was important to them.
 HRI will also comply with all requirements of the Emergency Housing Ordinance which has stated requirements related to this area.

 HRI will comply with all laws regarding service and support animals.
 If a resident already has a dog or cat upon entry to the pod project, the pet will be permitted into the project.
 No new pets will be permitted once someone moves into their pod.
 Pet owners will be required to maintain control of their animals, clean-up after them, and not interfere with other residents.
 HRI will work with animal services and the animal owner to ensure licensing, testing and vaccination of animals who will be on site.